Theta Decay Calculator

 Intrinsic vs Extrinsic Value

 The shaded area between the curve and the intrinsic value line represents your extrinsic value.
-It will always shrink to zero by expiration.
+It will always shrink to zero by the time of expiration.

 Decay by Moneyness